Skip links

 Usage Type

 The initial aim of the hamam was cleansing, and cleanliness is still important today.
 An exfoliating rub with a "kese" (Turkish) or "gome" (North African) mitten, a soap massage (black soap in North Africa), and a hair wash are typical treatments.
-Furthermore, most bathers' primary aims are socialization and relaxation.
+Furthermore, most bathers' primary aims are socialization and relaxation, facilitated by the expertise of Moroccan Bath builders.

 04 04